minimusic/DataSubscription/README.md

 3 - `Publisher` differs from the "Generic" version with a weaker protocol contract.
 To support many-to-many broadcast, ALL publishers use the same type-less subscriber protocol, so there is no guarantee that the "correct" type is being consumed.
 Instead, the published data must be tested for type before being consumed.
 This has the advantages of using generics (easier implementation, less verbose code) but also allows for many-to-many architecture.
 This also slightly simplifies the type erasure, as only a concrete type is needed to represent the subscriber protocol, but it needn't be type-less.

-`Publisher` (number 3) is the current "favorite" balance of compromises, but that could change as each version (and the Swift language) evolves.
+`Publisher` (number 3) is the current "favorite" balance of compromises, but that could change the three versions (and the Swift language) evolve.

 ## STATE